nucypher/nucypher/docs/source/guides/contribution_guide.rst

    (nucypher)$ git push origin master && git push origin <TAG>

+5. Open a pull request with the resulting history in order to update ``master``.
+Label the pull request as "Release Candidate" and wait for all checks to pass.

-5. Push the tag directly upstream by its name to trigger the publication webhooks on CircleCI:
+6. Push the tag directly upstream by its name to trigger the publication webhooks on CircleCI:

 .. code:: bash

    (nucypher)$ git push upstream <TAG>

 7. Monitor the triggered deployment build on CircleCI for manual approval.

-8. Open a pull request with the resulting history in order to update ``master``.
+8. Merge the pull request